tjex/tjex.github.io/src/content/blog/2024/zettelkasten-grid-system-organisation.md

 ## Conclusion

 The GRID system is my attempt to strike the balance between cognitive friction when writing and observability when managing.
-The folder structure deal with a clear separation of concerns (glossary, references, indexes and diaries) while the tags target the _object class_ of a note's _source_, _status_ and _structure_.
+The folder structure deals with a clear separation of concerns (glossary, references, indexes and diaries) while the tags target the _object class_ of a note's _source_, _status_ and _structure_.